Featurized Occupation Measures for Structured Global Search in Numerical Optimal Control: Featurized Occupation Measures

 \subsection{General FOM components}

-We do not identify a featurized occupation measure (FOM) with a particular weak discretization of the Liouville equation.
-Instead, a FOM is any finite-dimensional realization that (i) produces a global primal pair, (ii) keeps a finite-capacity certificate class explicit, and (iii) equips the realized primal pair with a residual mechanism measuring departure from exact Liouville feasibility.
+A featurized occupation measure (FOM) is any finite-dimensional realization that (i) produces a global primal pair, (ii) keeps a finite-capacity certificate class explicit, and (iii) equips the realized primal pair with a residual mechanism measuring departure from Liouville feasibility.

-Formally, we fix a finite-capacity trial family with capacity index $M$ and parameterization $\theta$ on the primal side, and a finite-dimensional certificate family with parameterization $\psi$ on the dual side. \begin{definition}[FOM framework] A general FOM realization consists of the following objects.
+Fix a finite-capacity trial family $\Theta^{(M)}$ parameterized by $\theta$, and a finite-dimensional certificate family $\mathcal V_\Psi$ parameterized by $\psi$. \begin{definition}[FOM framework] A general FOM realization consists of the following objects.

 First, a \emph{trial realization family}

 whose elements $\theta$ are finite-dimensional parameters.
 In deterministic optimal control, typical examples include an open-loop control $u_\theta:[t_0,T]\to U$ and a feedback law $\kappa_\theta:[t_0,T]\times X\to U$.
 More generally, $\theta$ need only parameterize a realizable control mechanism that induces a global primal pair.